Chamber Music (Woodwinds)

-A native of San Juan, P.R., Mr. Morales began his studies at the Escuela Libre de Música, along with his five siblings, all of whom are now distinguished musicians.
-He continued his studies at the University of Cincinnati College-Conservatory and Indiana University, where he received his Artist Diploma.
+A native of San Juan, P.R., Mr. Morales began his studies at the Escuela Libre de Música.
+He continued his studies at the University of Cincinnati College-Conservatory and Indiana University.

-Mr. Morales serves on the faculties of the Juilliard School and Temple University.
+Mr. Morales teaches at the Juilliard School and Temple University.
 He joined the faculty of the Curtis Institute of Music in 2008.